kubeshark/docs/src/pages/en/service_map.md

 ### View Real Time Changes

-By default, the **Service Map** updates in real time and can show changes that are inferred directly from traffic as traffic is streaming in.
+By default, the **Service Map** updates in real-time and can show changes that are inferred directly from traffic as traffic is streaming in.

 If you have a lot of traffic, the image can be jumpy as it updates every 500ms.
 If you'd like to see a static view of the **Service Map**, simply pause the streaming.